Table of Contents

 How much is the CPA exam in New Mexico?

-In New Mexico, the cost of taking all four sections of the CPA test is $743, plus a $155 application fee.
-The registration price for the re-examination varies according to the number of units you sign up for.
+In New Mexico, the cost of taking all four sections of the CPA test is $952.60 plus a $180 application fee.
+The registration price for the re-examination is $952.60 plus a $95 registration fee.